Should I be an engineer? I’m going to go over 9 questions to ask yourself to help you decide if you should become an engineer.

 - Bridge length

-- Natural forces: winds, hurricanes, earthquakes, rushing water, and so on
+- Natural forces like winds, hurricanes, earthquakes, and rushing water

 As a lead engineer, you’ll find a cookie-cutter design template doesn’t exist.
-You need to think outside the box to design a safe bridge around the unique elements.
+You’ll need to think outside the box to design a safe and effective bridge, around the unique constraints.

 6) Do You Have a Strong Work Ethic?

-The ability to push through obstacles and not give up goes a long way in engineering.
-When I’m asked, “should I be an engineer”, I always bring up your work ethic.
+Of course, a strong work ethic is essential in any career, but it’s especially important in engineering.
+When I’m asked, “should I be an engineer”, I always first ask about your work ethic.

 In these instances, you won’t know what to do.
 You may even think a solution doesn’t exist.